abilian/hop3/notes/adrs/000-readme.md

 Status: [Draft | Proposed | Accepted | Deprecated | Superseded | ...]

+## Introduction

+Describes the background and intention of the ADR.

 ## Summary

 A short summary of the decision and its context.